For Host Companies

 - The host must be able to prove they have a valid workers compensation insurance policy.
 If exempted by law from having insurance, proof of exemption must be submitted to Cultural Vistas.

 - All participant applicants must be interviewed by either the US host or the sponsor.
-For the purposes of the J-1 visa such interviews must be documented and be performed via web cam, videoconference, phone, or in-person.
+For the purposes of the J-1 Visa such interviews must be documented and be performed via web cam, video conference, phone, or in-person.
 Hosts will confirm these details in the Host Company Application.

 - The host must offer a minimum of 32 hours per week to the participant.

 - The host must provide continuous on-site supervision of participants and their program activities and provide feedback to facilitate the participant’s development.
-Cultural Vistas requires a staff to participant ratio of 10-1 in most cases.

 - The host is expected to provide the participant with a “real life” experience in his or her career field as normally practiced in the United States including exposure to various aspects of the business or occupation and activities designed with the participant’s career level and interest in mind.
 Programs should be clearly defined and expectations, requirements, and activities specified in the training plan.
 Program elements should not be changed without approval from Cultural Vistas.

 - The host must abide by all federal, state, and local labor and wage laws.
 This includes laws relating to withholding applicable taxes as appropriate.
-J-1 visa trainees and interns do not pay FICA (Social Security/Medicare) and FUTA (Unemployment) and are required to obtain a Social Security Number in order to be paid wages.
-Participants should not be considered independent contractors and compenstation cannot be based on tips.
+J-1 Visa trainees and interns do not pay FICA (Social Security/Medicare) and FUTA (Unemployment) and are required to obtain a Social Security Number in order to be paid wages.
+Participants should not be considered independent contractors and compensation cannot be based on tips.